Guide to Lesvos, Greece logo

 Getting from Venizelos International Airport in Athens to the Port of Pireaus or Back

 If you arrive from abroad and you need to get to Pireaus to catch the ferry to Lesvos I recommend George the Famous Taxi Driver whose transfer rates are cheaper than the travel agencies.
 Plus if you have some time to spare, as some of you will, you can do a little tour of the city.
-For your return to Athens from Lesvos I also recommend using him to get to your hotel or the airport
+For your return to Athens from Lesvos I also recommend using him to the airport.
+You can also take the X96 bus from the airport to Pireaus and then catch the port shuttle to the Mytilini ferry at Gate E-2.
+Or you can take the metro to Monastiraki and switch to the line to Pireaus, or take the suburban rail to Pireaus.

 Ferry European Express